GangSuUGA/Network-Sensor-Location-Problem/01-(1)_Robust_network_sensor_location.md

 ## Problem:
 For large-size relistic network, it is difficult to enumerate and evaluate all possible combinations.
-(we can use evolutionary algorithm to solve the minimized acculated uncertainty problem iteratively or compare the accumulated variance after enumerating all feasible location schemes, but computationally expensive.)
+(we can use evolutionary algorithm to solve the minimized accumulated uncertainty problem iteratively or compare the accumulated variance after enumerating all feasible location schemes, but computationally expensive.)

 ## Solution:
 Each flow conservation equation is only able to independently determine a single unobserved link flow.